 At a Glance

 The Upper Manhattan Empowerment Zone Development Corporation offers strategic start up and/or growth business loans to qualified Upper Manhattan businesses through its Business Resource and Investment Service Center, Inc. (BRISC).
-These loans are between $50,000 and $250,000 and are aimed at small business formation and/or expansion to create economic vitality for Upper Manhattan.
-These loans typically are senior financing, depending on the other sources of capital for the project, and are set at an affordable rate, with flexible terms based on the cash flows, job generation, and level of collateral for the project.
+BRISC offers Lines of Credit between $25,000 and $100,000 and Term Loans between $50,000 and $250,000.
+These loans are aimed at small business formation and/or expansion to create economic vitality for Upper Manhattan.
+Term Loans typically are senior financing, depending on the other sources of capital for the project, and are set at an affordable rate, with flexible terms based on the cash flows, job generation, and level of collateral for the project.

 Banner photo by Rosemary Santos